andavi/alexa-health-blood-draw/README.md

-<h1>Parent Educational Reference</h1>
+<h1>Blood Draw</h1>

-This repository is for an Amazon Alexa skill prototype to be used by clinicians as a reference to help them determine the type and amount of blood draw tubes needed for a particular test or sequence of tests.
+This <a href="https://github.com/andavi/alexa-health-blood-draw">repository</a> is for an Amazon Alexa skill prototype to be used by clinicians as a reference to help them determine the type and amount of blood draw tubes needed for a particular test or sequence of tests.

 <h3>Installation</h3>